The power of CBD

 Once CBD connects to the CBD receptor in our endocannabinoid system, it sends a message directly to the core of the cell where information on our entire physiology is located.
 CBD obtained from hemp is very similar to the endocannabinoids produced by our body.

-In interaction with the CBD receptors in our system, CBD thus helps maintain balance in the body by helping our system clean itself, secrete toxic substances and reduce inflammation within the central nervous system and immune system.
+In interaction with the CBD receptors in our system, CBD thus helps maintain balance in the body by helping our system clean itself, eliminate toxic substances and reduce inflammation within the central nervous system and immune system.

 The endocannabinoid system